Ondolin/stockbrot/README.md

 This project contains an Open Source chess engine written in pure rust.

+## How to use Stockbrot?

+First read the content in the Opening DB section.

+Copy the content of `.env.example` to a `.env` file and populate its fields.

+To use the engine run `just run`.

 ## Lichess integration

 To make it easier to play against Stockbrot there is an integration with the Lichess API.